mobenh/docker-go/README.md

 # Docker with Go
-In this project I used Docker with Go.
+In this project I used Docker with a simple Go project.

 ## Technologies Used
-* Golang
+* Go
 * Docker

 ## Dependencies